TheMaverickProgrammer/C-Python-like-Decorators/README.md

 }
 ```

-All we need is a decorator function at the very deepest part of our nest that takes in the object by reference and its member function.
+All we need is a function at the very deepest part of our nest that takes in the object by reference and its member function.

 We could wrap it like so